 • Allow to cool completely.

 • Split white chocolate chips between two small microwave-safe bowls.
-Microwave in 20 second increments, stirring in between, until smooth.
+Add 1 tsp of butter or coconut oil if needed to help with melting.
+Microwave in 15-20 second increments, stirring in between, until smooth.

 • Add a drop of red or pink food coloring to one of the bowls of melted white chocolate.